Presentation of the call

 We invite interested candidates to contact PIs as early as possible to learn more about their project, specifying that they are preparing an application.

-The complete application must be submitted in English on our website before April 10, 2022, at midnight (Marseille time) as a SINGLE PDF DOCUMENT containing:
+The complete application must be submitted in English on our website before April 2, 2023, at midnight (Marseille time), and must contain:

-- a detailed resume (with copy of the obtained degrees, and mention of the related marks and ranking)
+- a detailed CV with copies of the obtained degrees, and mention of the related marks and ranking

 Where should you apply?
 Click directly on “Submit your application” on this call.